Abil-official/Go-Basics/README.md

 # Go-Basics

-Basics of GoLang
+Here i'll go thorugh the documentation of GoLang and create the basic project from documentation.

-# Run Project
+# Project Commands

-go run .
+* go run

-# Build

-go build
+* go build

-# Run Exe

-basics.exe